nivbehar29/synthesis/README.md

   with a parameter 'd' that represents a dictionary.
   You may use the z3-solver library operators.

-  For example, you can use 'And', 'Or' functions, and 'd' as a dictionary:
+  For example, you can use 'And', 'Or' operators, and 'd' as a dictionary:
 ```sh
 And(d['a'] == d['b'], Or(d['a'] > 5, d['a'] < -5))
 ```

-  Please make sure you are using parameters which are present in the program you have provided.
+  Please make sure to use parameters which are present in the program you have provided.
   After writing a condition, press the respective 'Set' button to set the condition.
   In addition, you can reset a condition to 'True' by clicking the respective 'Reset' button.